 Linneti Kirungi is the CERESAV Administrator.
-She has a bachelor’s degree in social sciences from Makerere University where she acquired professional skills in conflict management, counseling and administration management.
-She also has a certificate in advanced counselling from Makerere College of Public Health, a certificate in Psychology of Religion from Makerere College of Humanities and Social Sciences and a certificate in Computer Applications from Makerere School of Women and Gender Studies.
-Before joining CERESAV, she worked with Reproductive Health Uganda as a social work volunteer and a peer educator for safe-motherhood project in Hoima and MA-PLAY (Making a Positive Living to the Youth.)
+She is an acid attack violence survivor with a bachelor’s degree in social sciences from Makerere University where she acquired professional skills in conflict management, counseling, and administration management.
+She also has a certificate in advanced counseling from Makerere College of Public Health, a certificate in Psychology of Religion from Makerere College of Humanities and Social Sciences and a certificate in Computer Applications from Makerere School of Women and Gender Studies.
+Before joining CERESAV, she worked with Reproductive Health Uganda as a social work volunteer and a peer educator for safe motherhood project in Hoima and MA-PLAY (Making a Positive Living to the Youth.)

 Hanifa Nakiryowa is the CERESAV President.
 She is currently an H. J. Heinz fellow in the Master of International Development program at University of Pittsburgh’s Graduate School of Public and International Affairs (GSPIA.)
 Her work focuses on addressing gender-related challenges facing women and children in institutionally oppressive societies.
 Prior to joining GSPIA, Hanifa completed a master’s degree in Economics at the University of Nairobi under the Collaborative Master’s Program sponsored by the African Economic Research Consortium (AERC).

 Nasser Mubonde is the CERESAV Executive Legal Officer.

 Nasser Mubonde is a lawyer working with R. Nsubuga and Advocates.
 He is an astute knowledgeable lawyer and certified in accountancy.
 As a minority rights advocate and an acid attack violence survivor, he brings on board a good legal background to excel at his position and real life acid attack experience to contextualize CERESAV’s vision in a more practical way.